keeks-mtl/go-tennis/README.md

 ### Edit Lesson Page

-- The edit lesson page allows an administrative user the ability to edit a lesson.
+- The edit lesson page allows an user who is a staff member the ability to edit a lesson.
 - The edit lesson form is prepopulated with all the information in the database about the lesson.
 - The user has the ability to press the cancel button which takes the user back to the book a lesson page.
 - If the user presses the update lesson button the form is submitted and the information on the lesson is changed and the user is redirected to the book a lesson page.